ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ## Authentication and Authorization

+### Inbound Authentication

+Ballerina inbound authentication is abstracted out into 2 layers called `InboundAuthHandler` and `InboundAuthProvider`.
+The `InboundAuthHandler` is used to perform HTTP level actions which are extracting the required HTTP header and extracting the credential out of it and passing into associated `InboundAuthProvider` and get the credential validated.
+The `InboundAuthProvider` is used to validate the credential passed by the `InboundAuthHandler`.

+Ballerina supports Basic authentication, JWT authentication, OAuth2 authentication and LDAP authentication.
 Ballerina HTTP services can be configured to enforce authentication and authorization.

-Ballerina supports JWT based authentication and and Basic Authentication.
-When Basic Authentication is used, user information can be provided through a configuration file.

 _Note: It is a must to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data._